 The school district operates a Child Information Management System that assures a practical method of identifying which children are currently receiving special education services and which children are not.
 Certain data regarding children are maintained within this system.

 The Reynoldsburg City School District is interested in meeting the needs of children with disabilities.
 If you have or know of a child who may have a disability, contact Mrs. Bregar for more information and help.
-Mrs. Bregar may be contacted at the Reynoldsburg City School District Central Office, 7244 East Main Street, Reynoldsburg, Ohio 43068, 614-501-1036.
+Mrs. Bregar may be reached at the Reynoldsburg City School District Central Office, 7244 E. Main St., Reynoldsburg OH 43068; phone 614-501-1036.